HackPackOfficial/hackpack-flowcharts/README.md

+# HackPack Flowcharts

-This repo contains the JSON flowcharts for CrunchLabs' Hack Pack boxes.
+This repository contains JSON flowcharts for troubleshooting CrunchLabs' Hack Pack boxes.
+It supports interactive walkthroughs and visual Mermaid.js charts.

 Common issues that many people might experience can be PRed to these flowcharts.
 Very rare issues, such as a pin not being soldered fully, are not useful on these flowcharts.
 The ideal issues are build issues people frequently make or common issues.